Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 - Validation result report.
 After each run API scenario, developer will get a validation report which contains detected issue in API test.
 - Integrate everywhere.
 Easily integrate with azure-pipeline, cloud-test.

-Execute `oav run -h` to find all available options.
+Run `oav run -h` to find all available options.

 ## Create AAD app